 Geometrica's careful packaging methods for its structural components, cladding and accessories ensure the cargo's safe arrival, regardless of its destination.

 Geometrica materials are doubly packed.
-Structural parts and accessories are loaded into sturdy metal crates, then the crates are loaded into Dry Cargo (DC) or High Cube (HC) containers.
-Purlins and cladding panels are tightly bundled with plastic and metal strapping onto metal or plastic pallets, then loaded into Open Top (OT) containers.
-Although the DC, HC or OT containers may be supplied by Geometrica or by others, the metal crates and bundles are always supplied by Geometrica.
-These metal crates are Geometrica's property.
-The metal crates are demountable, reusable, very strong and made from recyclable materials.
+Structural parts and accessories are loaded into sturdy metal crates or frames, then these packages are loaded into containers for ocean transport, or onto platforms for transportation by road.
+Frames, crates and bundles are supplied by Geometrica to protect your goods.
 The plastic and metal bundles likewise are made of highly recyclable materials, and designed to withstand the rigors of containerized ocean transport and handling on site.

-The dimensions and weight of each fully-loaded crate or bundle are carefully controlled to make unloading easy and convenient.
-Crates are loaded into the DC containers with readily available hydraulic dollies capable of handling 3 tons.
-A crane or forklift removes the crate from the container and places it on the ground.
-Cranes also can unload OT (cladding) containers.
+The dimensions and weight of each fully-loaded frame, crate or bundle are carefully controlled to make unloading easy and convenient.
+Packages are loaded into containers with readily available hydraulic dollies capable of handling 3 tons.
+A crane or forklift removes the crate from the container or platform and places it on the ground.
+Cranes also can unload OT containers.

 This document describes the types of packaging that we provide for Geometrica products, how they are handled on site and how they are labeled.

-Our tubes, hubs and miscellaneous accessories are packed in separate crates and loaded into containers.
+Short tubes, hubs and accessories are packed into separate crates and loaded into containers.
 Long tubes are packed into frames similar to the crates but without metal skin.
 This system enables us to keep the neighboring parts for a structural section packed together, simplifying installation.
 Opening the crates, with their thousands of pieces, would be like opening a puzzle box, but here all the pieces of the puzzle are pre-sorted.
-Geometrica's metal crates not only provide shelter from water and harsh weather, they also are strong enough to withstand handling on roads, trains or ships.
-Their walls include space for packing lists or any other document requested by our clients.
-The surfaces are designed for easy labeling, and the labels are protected from water by plastic wrap.
+Geometrica's metal crates and frames are strong enough to withstand handling on roads, trains or ships.
+Packing lists and other documents requested by our clients are affixed on the sides of the packages.
+Labels are protected from water by plastic wrapping.